 - 10 The Old Sturbridge Village, Sturbridge – Early Life of the 18th Century

-Freedom Trail – Best of Massachusetts Road Trip Destinations
+Freedom Trail – One of the Best Massachusetts Road Trips Destinations

 On this trip, follow the brass medallions and red brick lines on the pavement, starting from Boston Common’s Visitor Center, then cruise all the way to the USS Constitution frigate at Charlestown Navy Yard.
 During this cruise, go through the two old cemetery grounds to see John Hancock and Paul Revere’s graves.